 The Town of Swan River Water Treatment Plant (WTP) receives groundwater from three wells located in the northeast corner of Swan River, 40 meters south of the Swan River.
 The three wells draw groundwater from an underground aquifer.
-Well #1 was drilled in 1974, Well #2 was sealed in 2018, Well #3 was drilled in 2001, and Well #4 was drilled in 2018.
+Well #1 was drilled in 1974, Well #2 was sealed in 2018, Well #3 was drilled in 2001, and Well #4 was drilled in 2018, with a new pitless and pump installed at that time.
+Also in 2018, Wells 1&3 were recased, and new pitless' and new pumps were installed.
 All three wells were drilled to a depth of approximately 95 feet.
 Raw water is pumped 800 m from the wells to the WTP in a 250 mm HDPE pipeline.

 As water flows through the ground it dissolves metals and minerals.
 In the case of the aquifer, the water has come into contact with iron, manganese, and calcium carbonate (hardness causing mineral).
-While iron and calcium carbonate do not pose health concerns and only affect aesthetic water quality parameters, manganese does have a health based standard associated with it.(see table on page 5)
+While iron and calcium carbonate do not pose health concerns and only affect aesthetic water quality parameters, manganese does have a health based standard associated with it. (see Water Quality Standards Table on page 5)